 Rotan is a very small city located in the state of Texas.
 With a population of 1,324 people and just one neighborhood, Rotan is the 763rd largest community in Texas.

-Rotan is a blue-collar town, with 39.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rotan, you'll notice that it is more blue-collar than most other communities in America.
+39.31% of Rotan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rotan is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rotan who work in teaching (15.61%), office and administrative support (12.91%), and sales jobs (7.51%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rotan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rotan has few renters and college students.
 But the biggest reason it is quieter in Rotan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rotan may be for you.